Disclaimer

 Purchase your puppy from a reputable registered dog breeder—ideally, a breeder who is also an active dog show exhibitor.

-If you’re considering buying a puppy for Christmas, you must weigh all the pros and cons listed above and research to ensure that your Christmas gift isn’t returned because you can’t cope.
+If you’re considering buying a puppy for Christmas, you must weigh all the above pros and cons and research to ensure your Christmas gift isn’t returned because you can’t cope.

 You owe it to yourself and your new family member to make the best choice.
 There’s a huge difference between visiting someone with a puppy and taking full responsibility for raising one yourself.